xLightsSequencer/xLights/README.txt

 			"Part of My Display" will be set automatically for you.
-     -bug (dkulp) Fix a bug where the LastChannelCount always assumed RGB nodes -bug (dkulp) On Mac, could not paste stuff into custom model due to using \r instead of \n for line delimiter 3.6.7	Nov 23, 2014
+     -bug (dkulp) Fix a bug where the LastChannelCount always assumed RGB nodes -bug (dkulp) On Mac, could not paste stuff into custom model due to using \r instead of \n for line delimiter -enh (dkulp) Multi-thread the Nutcracker tab saving to speed up the rendering/saving -enh (dkulp) Change the internal representation of a color to avoid some unnecessary OS calls.
+Results in significantly faster rendering of effects.
+     -enh (dkulp) Add "Fast Save" option on Nutcracker tab to allow the save command to only render the cells below and to the right of the cells that have changed.
+Placing the models you are working on to the right on the grid can significantly speed up turn around time if you flip between Preview and Nutcracker often.
+     -bug (dkulp) Fix bug in SingelStrand chase effect that could cause a crash/memory corruption if used on models with more than 1000 nodes.  (like whole house) -bug (dkulp) Fix a crash that would occur if the image effect was used, but no image was available.
+     -bug (dkulp) Column  Shift left/right now copies cell protection.
+3.6.7	Nov 23, 2014
 	-bug (djulien) scrunch UI so it will fit on a laptop (needs to be < 760 px high) -bug (dkulp) Fix Rendering of Ripple effect during save, now shows up in PREVIEW and lights